"

 References

-An informal topic outline is the same as a sentence outline except you use words or phrases instead of complete sentences.
+An informal topic outline is comparable to a sentence outline; the difference is that you use words or phrases instead of complete sentences.
 Words and phrases keep the outline short and easier to comprehend.
 All the headings, however, must be written in parallel structure.

-Step 1:Ā Create a purpose statement for your report
+Step 1: Create a purpose statement for your report

-To plan your business report, you will begin by writing a draft purpose statement.Ā A purpose statement is a concise presentation of the key idea you will develop in your report.
-It is the focal point for the development of ideas in your report.Ā Write the purpose statement at the top of your outline.Ā You can revise this later as your research and writing evolves.
+To give focus to the outline and the research you will complete, begin by writing a draft purpose statement.
+A purpose statement is a concise sentence expressing the key idea you will develop in your report.
+Write the purpose statement at the top of your outline.
+You can revise it later as your research and writing evolves.

 The rest of your outline will include the main topics and sub-points you will develop in each paragraph or section of the report.